Adaptive sparse interpolation for accelerating nonlinear stochastic reduced-order modeling with time-dependent bases: Problem Description

+subject to the orthonormality constraints given by \cref{eq:const}.
 The variational principle aims to minimize the residual by optimally updating $\mathbf{U}$, $\mathbf{\Sigma}$, and $\mathbf{Y}$.
 The optimality conditions of the variational principle result in closed-form evolution equations for $\mathbf{U}$, $\mathbf{\Sigma}$, and $\mathbf{Y}$.
 As indicated in \cite{Prerna_2021}, the closed-form evolution equations of the DBO decomposition are defined by:

 In the above equations, $\mathbf{F} \in \mathbb{R}^{n\times s}$ is defined as $\mathbf{F} =\mathcal{F}(\mathbf{U} \mathbf{\Sigma} \mathbf{Y}^{T})$.
 The above variational principle is the same as the Dirac–Frenkel time-dependent variational principle in the quantum chemistry literature \cite{beck_multiconfiguration_2000} or the dynamical low-rank approximation \cite{koch_dynamical_2007}.
-As it was shown in \cite{Babaee_2019}, it is possible to derive a similar variational principle for the DO decomposition, whose optimally conditions lead to the DO evolution equations.
+As it was shown in \cite{Babaee_2019}, it is possible to derive a similar variational principle for the DO decomposition, whose optimality conditions lead to the DO evolution equations.